RobertCisek/ToDoApp/README.md

-This is simple React + Firebase ToDo Aplication with options LoginIn and LogOut
+This is simple React + Firebase ToDo Aplication with options LogIn and LogOut